Induced morphisms between Heyting-valued models: Preliminaries

 Define now, given $x_i$ a variable symbol and $x\in\V\H$ and a function $v:\vars\to\V\H$, the function

 For quantifiers:

 And dualy,

-Obviously, if two functions $f,g:\vars\to\V\H$ coincide on $\free_\phi$, then $\bvalue{\phi}(f) = \bvalue{\phi}(g)$, this gives also the fact that sentences are constant functions --- and we will often forget ourselves that these valuations are indeed functions of the values we assign to the variable symbols of the formulas and concern ourselves with sentences, which correspond to values in $\H$.
+If two functions $f,g:\vars\to\V\H$ coincide on $\free_\varphi$, then $\bvalue{\varphi}(f) = \bvalue{\varphi}(g)$, then the sentences are constant functions --- and we will often omit the fact that these valuations are indeed functions of the values we assign to the variable symbols of the formulas and concern ourselves with sentences, which correspond to values in $\H$.

-We also shall not draw a distiction between the constant symbols corresponding to elements of $\V\H$ and \emph{the} elements they correspond to. \end{definition}
+We won't distinguish between the constant symbols corresponding to elements of $\V\H$ and \emph{the} elements they correspond to. \end{definition}